wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 ### Cocoapods Integration Fails

-In case that `pod update` fails on various errors, try following workarounds:
+In case `pod update` fails on various errors, try the following workarounds:

 - Update your pod tool at first:
   ```bash